AbhinavM2000/percolation_/README.md

-(percolation-final-20.pdf is based on the older fortran code.)
+('percolation-final-20.pdf' is based on the older fortran code.)
+('image analysis percolation.pdf' is based on Image analysis code)
 >Last updated: 17-6-2021

 Some to dos